-We have established a development platform, Acacia Renewables, to develop solar, onshore and offshore wind and biomass projects in Japan.
+We have established a development platform, Acacia Renewables, to develop a portfolio of wind projects in Japan.
 Both directly and through local partnerships with leading market participants, including Maeda Corporation and three of the five largest global panel manufacturers, we are progressing a pipeline of wind and solar projects in excess of 1GW.

 We are working with communities to ensure local benefits from the development of our projects and to ensure safe and responsible operation of our projects for the long term.
 Our development team in Japan includes engineers, developers, procurement specialists and construction and operating supervisors.